 In 2018, he was one of the first of the 32 inter-faith leaders arrested at the U.S.-Mexico border as more than 300 people, leaders of churches, mosques, synagogues and indigenous communities, took part in a demonstration of civil disobedience.

 Hussam holds a B.S. degree in Aerospace Engineering from the University of Texas, Austin and an M.B.A. degree from California State University, Fullerton.
-He is married, has 5 children and one grandchild.
+He is married, has five children and two grandchildren.